-Response: The special use standards for manufactured homes in the Salem Revised Code would not apply to ADUs, including when manufactured homes are used as h) Zero side yard dwellings: One person questioned why ADUs would be allowed with zero side yard dwellings.
+Response: The special use standards for manufactured homes in the Salem Revised Code would not apply to ADUs, including when manufactured homes are used as ADUs.
+There would be no conflict with the proposed special use standards for ADUs.

+h) Zero side yard dwellings: One person questioned why ADUs would be allowed with zero side yard dwellings.